The Influence Of Friends In Adolescence: Mental Health And More

-Adolescent friendships can be powerful influences.
+Peer relationships and friends in adolescence can be powerful influences.
 Your teen’s behavior and mental health could be impacted by those in their peer group.
-It may be important to note that adolescent friendships are often fleeting.
-Most fade within a year or two as teens quickly shift interests, activities, and friend groups.
-In addition, similarity can lead to stronger, healthier teenage friendships.
-When your child is friends with someone very different from them, you may expect increased conflicts in their connection.
-Learning the emotional skills to identify their own and others’ feelings, understanding how they influence mood and behavior, and communicating their needs and emotions to friends, family, and romantic partners may be crucial to adolescent child development.
-As a parent, you may wish to consult with a licensed therapist to learn how to best support your child through adolescence and beyond.
+While adolescent friendships’ effect on young people shouldn’t be understated, it may be important to note that these friendships are often fleeting.
+Most fade within a year or two as teens and young adults quickly shift interests, activities, and friend groups, which can be a normal part of adolescent development.
+Learning the emotional skills to identify their own and others’ feelings, understanding how they influence mood and behavior, and communicating their needs and emotions to friends, family, and romantic partners may be crucial for young people.
+As a parent, you may wish to consult with a licensed therapist to learn how to best support your child through adolescence, the teen years, and beyond.

 How much influence do an adolescent’s friends have?

 Trying to force your child to be (or not be) friends with a particular child or otherwise exerting your parental power over their social connections can backfire.
 Instead, consider fostering a healthy sense of identity, teaching them about functional, positive relationships, and then trusting them to make good choices.
-Positive, supportive teenage friendships can predict adult mental health.
+Positive, supportive peer friendships during adolescence can predict adult mental health

 Social changes your child may experience during adolescence

-As children transition from middle school to high school, they may experience many physical, mental, emotional, and social changes that influence how they think, act, and feel.
+As children transition from middle school to high school, they may experience many physical, mental, emotional, and social changes.
+These changes often influence how they think, act, and feel.

 Expanding social circle and emulating friends

-Beginning in middle school, you can expect your child's focus and priority to start shifting away from the family and toward friends and social connections.
+Beginning in middle school, you can expect your child's focus and priority to shift away from the family and toward friends and social connections.
 As their social circle grows and they spend more time with their friends away from home, you can expect their moods and behaviors to fluctuate.

 You might also see echoes of their friends in their language, attitude, and behavior.
 Teenagers may begin looking to their friends and peers for guidance, inspiration, and support.
 They may also gravitate toward people with similar interests.